Andro, Imphal East

-Andro is a town and a nagar panchayat in Imphal East district in the state of Manipur, India.
+Andro is a village and a nagar panchayat in Imphal East district in the state of Manipur, India.

 Andro is an earmarked Scheduled Caste village which has been developed to represent the cultural heritage and artful creativeness of the Manipuri tribes.
 Located at distance of 25 km towards east of Imphal Andro creates an authentic Manipuri village along with the cultural complex established and run by the Mutua Museum Imphal.
 This complex encompasses varieties of pottery creations from north eastern India.
 The doll house of the complex has been imaginatively developed by displaying 29 different types of dolls that represent the cross cultural mix of Manipuri tribes across the region.
-Authentic Manipuri pottery can be purchased and even a few tricks of trade can be learned at the village.
+Authentic Manipuri pottery can be purchased and even a few tricks of trade can be learned at the town.

 Pottery

 Andro is a small hamlet located towards the east of Imphal and is popularly known for its pottery.

 This village is home to the Andro Gramshang Museum, which comprises different varieties of traditional pots namely, Pudond Makhong, Walom, Ngangkha and Yukhum.

 Among other varieties are Wangkham, Kambi, Kambi Makhong Panba and Eshaiphu.
 Pottery can only be done by the married women of Andro.

 Traditional methods of pottery are replaced with a flat stone and a bat, which is used to beat the mud into a required shape.
 Along with pots, the women also make vases, piggy banks and lamps.

 Apart from pottery, Andro is also famous for a Doll House, which showcases dolls belonging to 29 popular Manipuri tribes.